versionone/api-docs-staging/src/markdown-pages/webhookSubscription/index.md

-Webhook subscription allow you to define what events in VersionOne can fire webhooks!
+Webhook subscription allow you to define what events in VersionOne can fire webhooks.

-By supplying a url to an external system and a list of events that trigger a webhook you can inform that external system anytime the event occurs in VersionOne.
-For example receive an HTTP request to the external system anytime a Story in Project A that is owned by Susan has a Status change.
+By supplying a url to an external system and a list of events that trigger a webhook, you can inform that external system anytime the event occurs in VersionOne.
+For example, receive an HTTP request to the external system anytime a Story in Project A that is owned by Susan has a Status change.

 By configuring the event with `from`, `filter`, `with`, and `select` you can get very specific about what changes you want to be notified about in VersionOne.